 Admire wildlife at Laguna Nimez

-If you have a few hours to kill while in El Calafate, make sure to head to Laguna Nimez.
-This ecological reserve is an easy 15 minutes walk from the center of town; it is a protected area where an incredible variety of birds live, first and foremost the beautiful Chilean flamingo.
+If you have a few hours to kill while, head to Laguna Nimez.
+This ecological reserve is an easy 15 minutes walk from the center of town.
+It is a protected area where an incredible variety of birds live, first and foremost the beautiful Chilean flamingo.
 The reserve is a good representation of the landscape of Patagonia, with recreations of the desert steppe, the wetlands and lake Argentino.

 You can go on a self-guided tour that can last anything between one and three hours.
 It costs around $10 USD to get in.